Feature request #12084

-#4 Updated by Miroslav Umlauf almost 4 years ago
+#4 Updated by Miroslav Umlauf about 4 years ago

 It seems the only problem now is with files which are drag and dropped into QGIS - the path is for some reason still with slashes instead of backslashes.
 Windows, at least Windows 7, doesn't work well with slashes in many cases.
 For example I want to copy directory path from general layer properties to get quickly to that directory in the file explorer.
 I need to rewrite slashes to backslashes otherwise it doesn't work.
 Also if I copy grid/image path for layer properties to add raster layer in the second QGIS window it doesn't work - the file name is not valid.
 Same for vector data like shapefile if you browse for file.
 If I copy path with slashes directly into add vector layer Dataset field it works but propagates the slashes further like I would use drag and drop.